About this course

 You will apply for the majority of postgraduate courses using our online application form.
 You should complete the form thoroughly and provide a detailed personal statement which reflects your suitability and aptitude for the programme.

-- The reference should concentrate on the following areas: Attendance, punctuality, participation, ability to meet deadlines, response to feedback and communication skills.
+- 5. Provide a reference which should concentrate on the following areas: Attendance, punctuality, participation, ability to meet deadline, response to feedback and communication skills

 The University reserves the right to withdraw or make alterations to a course and facilities if necessary; this may be because such changes are deemed to be beneficial to students, are minor in nature and unlikely to impact negatively upon students or become necessary due to circumstances beyond the control of the University.
 Where this does happen, the University operates a policy of consultation, advice and support to all enrolled students affected by the proposed change to their course or module.